deepikagarg01/AI-Quaranteams/README.md

 Mobile App and QR Code

 For Easy Handling QR code and  Android Mobile Application has been created .
-User can view the voilations on mobile phones .
+User can view the violations on mobile phones .

 ### Section -3
-Data Filteration
+Data Filtration

-Raw Data obtained from Section-1 is stored in central server/db/respository .
-When enduser requests to view the statistics from UI , raw data is fetched for requested location  from central server and  cummulative data is prepared using Global API's which gives the information about the current cases within the requested area , zone information .
+Raw Data obtained from Section-1 is stored in central server/db/repository .
+When end-user requests to view the statistics from UI , raw data is fetched for requested location  from central server and  cumulative data is prepared using Global API's which gives the information about the current cases within the requested area , zone information .

 ## Project RoadMap
 The RoadMap  defines the timelines and Upcoming Features